Easy Architect Cover Letter Examples You Can Adapt in 2026

 Where should I place my portfolio link so it gets opened?
 Toggle answer

-Put it in two places: header contact line and one sentence in the first half of the letter.
-Don’t hide it at the end.
-If you attach a short PDF, also include an online link for quick viewing.
+Include your portfolio link in two places: in your header contact information and within a sentence early in your cover letter.
+Avoid burying it at the end.
+If you attach a PDF sample, add an online link for easy access.

 I’m not licensed yet.
 How do I avoid sounding misleading?
 Toggle answer